Rysth/RUBY-School/README.md

 # 📖 RUBY School <a name="about-project"></a>

-**RUBY School** is a backend application, use to communicate Students, Teachers, Books, and other relevant components from a School Library system.
+**RUBY School** is a backend application, used to communicate with Students, Teachers, Books, and other relevant components from a School Library system.
 Built with Ruby.

 ## 🛠 Built With <a name="built-with"></a>